accessrichard/sqleditor/readme.md

 ```
 >easy_install http://www.voidspace.org.uk/downloads/pycrypto26/pycrypto-2.6.win32-py2.7.exe
 ```
-* git clone or download the sqleditor from GitHub.
+* git clone or download this project.
 Then extract it where you created your virtualenv.
 ```
 >cd static
 >npm install intern